tallen94/iam/tutorials/introduction.md

 # Introduction
 Iam is a limitless tool for developing highly scalable code

-This tutorial will introduce you to the main concepts and describe some simple use cases.
+This tutorial will introduce you to the main concepts.
 Once you feel comfortable with the information in this tutorial, move on to the next.

 ### Executable
 The resources available on the cluster.
 You can: